McAfee Founder Accused Of Evading Taxes While Allegedly Earning Millions

 "Taxation is illegal," he said.

 Now McAfee has been arrested in Spain on tax evasion charges.
-The U.S. Justice Department has accused him of failing to file tax returns from 2014 to 2018 despite making millions, according to an indictment unsealed on Monday.
+The U.S. Justice Department has accused him of failing to file tax returns from 2014 to 2018 despite making millions, according to an indictment unsealed Monday.

-He allegedly made money from "promoting crypto-currencies, consulting work, speaking engagements and selling the rights to his life story for a documentary."
+He is accused of making money from "promoting crypto-currencies, consulting work, speaking engagements and selling the rights to his life story for a documentary."
 His extradition to the U.S. is pending, according to the Justice Department.

 Prosecutors said he evaded taxes by directing his income to be paid into bank accounts and cryptocurrency exchange accounts set up in others' names, according to the indictment.
 He also allegedly concealed assets, including real property, a vehicle and a yacht, by putting them in other people's names.